Windows 1.0 was released on

-Windows 2.1 was released on May 27, 1988.MS-DOS version 3.0 or later
+Windows 2.1 was released on May 27, 1988.Versions 2.0x used the real-mode memory model, which

 Windows 1 and 2 were heavily

 more than yet another DOS shell.

 Even Microsoft's original

-was to replace Windows 2.x with OS/2.
+intention was to replace Windows

 However, after IBM and Microsoft went their separate ways

 Microsoft focused on delivering Windows 3.x while

 building their own new "Windows NT" operating system,

 with the intent of using Windows 3.x as a "stepping stone"

 to get users to their NT based system.